dysordys/intravar/README.md

 #### Output

-First, an R-compatible data frame with individuals in the rows, and their species identity (**sppid**) and trait value (**trait**) in the columns.
-One can redirect the output to a text file for future analysis, like this:
+- An R-compatible data frame with individuals in the rows, and their species identity (**sppid**) and trait value (**trait**) in the columns, written to `stdout`.

-    python IBM.py [inputfile] > [outputfile]

-Second, a histogram plot of the trait distributions.
+- A histogram plot of the trait distributions in the final community state.

 #### To run